shkoren/Comp-bio-projects/Tau-Ribosome Association/test.md

 roughly 50 out of 80 potential RPs.

-As noted by the Hsieh et al., 2019 study among many others including from the Dr. Jose Abisambra lab, tau associates with many RPs.
-When we plot the data from Hsieh 2019, we see that translational or ribosomal proteins are highly enriched (log2 FC \> 2) in AD over control samples.
+As noted by the Hsieh et al., 2019 study among many others including from the Abisambra lab, tau basally associates with RPs.
+When we plot the data from Hsieh 2019, we see that translational or ribosomal proteins are highly enriched (log2 FC \> 2) in AD over control samples, suggesting that tau has enhanced association with RPs in AD.

 <img src="test_files/figure-gfm/unnamed-chunk-5-1.png" style="display: block; margin: auto;" />

 There are two main possibilities dictating tau-RP association ignoring the association of tau to rRNA or other RNA: 1.
-Tau binds to extra-ribosomal proteins moreso than RPs present in stable ribosomes, or
-2. Tau binds to RPs while present in ribosomes
+Tau binds to extra-ribosomal proteins more than RPs in stable ribosomes, or 2.
+Tau binds to RPs incorporated in ribosomes

 If (1) is true, then tau would likely not favor any internal or external RP.
 If (2) is true, tau would likely favor associating with external RPs